Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Conclusions and Discussion

-With the idealized GCM, we showed how to optimally target a location at which additional data will produce parameter estimates that minimize uncertainty.
-In our proof-of-concept in which we calibrated parameters in a simple convection scheme, the automatically targeted optimal location for new data was consistently near the equator, in the vicinity of the seasonally migrating ITCZ.
-This is consistent with the fact that the convection scheme in the idealized GCM is most important near the ITCZ \cite{OGoSch08}.
-We showed that the optimal targeting is limited in its effectiveness in settings of very sparse data, where parameter posteriors can be multimodal.
-However, with access to the posterior distributions of the parameters, the behavior is both diagnosable a posteriori, and actionable with successive iterations of the optimal design process (simply take the current posterior as the prior for a subsequent iteration with additional data).
+With the idealized GCM, we have targeted a location and time period at which additional data will produce parameter estimates that minimize uncertainty.
+In our proof-of-concept with narrow designs consisting of data measured only at a single latitude ($\ell=1$), the automatically targeted optimal location for new data acquisition was, in the seasonal case, in the vicinity of the seasonally migrating ITCZ, with secondary maxima in the summer subtropics.
+This is consistent with the fact that the convection scheme in the idealized GCM is most important near the ITCZ \cite{OGorman08b}.
+In the statistically stationary case, regions near the ITCZ are optimal for data acquisition with wider design stencils ($\ell=3$, Appendix \ref{sec:3stencil}).
+However, in scenarios with narrower designs ($\ell=1$), the subtropical precipitation minimum turns out to be the optimal location, which we confirmed by calibrating convection parameters at this and other locations.
+We showed that the optimal targeting is limited in its effectiveness when the available data are very noisy (as shown in Appendix \ref{sec:30day} when both the averaging timescale and stencil sizes are reduced).
+However, the algorithm provides access to the posterior distributions of the parameters, so that this behavior is both diagnosable a posteriori and actionable with successive iterations of the optimal design process (for example, using the current posterior as the prior for a subsequent iteration with additional data).
+We also showed that although the algorithm correctly predicts the ordering of information content of different sites in many scenarios, it does not necessarily provide an accurate estimate of the actual information content at the sites, due to sampling variability and the additional model error inflation.

-The design algorithm is very efficient with respect to evaluations of the GCM and the high-resolution model.
-Due to our integration of the design framework within the CES algorithm (detailed in \ref{sec:CES}), only a relatively modest $\mathcal{O}(100)$ forward model evaluations of the GCM are required for the design selection process; no evaluations of the high-resolution model (or, in our proof-of-concept, of the surrogate for it) are required.
-The calculation of the utility function can be performed in an embarrassingly parallel fashion.
-Thus, for moderately sized design spaces, the computational cost is dominated by the cost of evaluation of the GCM.
+Our algorithm couples the optimization over the design space to the specific application through the posterior distribution of parameters.
+Therefore, it captures different applications of targeted data acquisition by modifying only the forward map and data entering the loss function to learn this parameter distribution, without changing the algorithm structure.
+Our framework is thus immediately applicable to the motivating example of automatically targeting embedded high-resolution simulations such as those in \cite{Shen20a} and \cite{JarSchSheSriZhi21-pre} to regions that are maximally informative about parameterizations.
+One could even consider targeting observational data acquisition, such as informing choices for new field campaigns e.g., \cite{Ste-etal03,Rauber07a}, or new in-situ observatory locations e.g., \cite{SchSto94}.
+However, many additional practical considerations beyond the scope of optimal experimental design also play a role in site selection in such cases.